aviaryan/python-gsearch/README.md

 ### Warning

-Overusing this library might led to your IP being blocked by Google Search servers.
+Overusing this library might lead to your IP being blocked by Google Search servers.
 Searches through Chrome or another browser might still work but this library will stop working.
 I recommend keeping a 15 seconds gap after each usage of this library.
-In most cases, much lower gaps and even continous use of the library will still work but still this is something to be kept in mind.
+In most cases, much lower gaps or even continuous use of the library will still work but still this is something to be kept in mind.
 If you see a 'rate limit' or a 503 error, it's best to stop using the library and try back after some time (~1 minute).